 and business courses at conferences throughout the world.

-Bob holds five patents and earned bachelor's degrees
+Bob holds numerous patents and earned bachelor's degrees

 in physics and electrical engineering at Cornell University